Jan Ladislav Dussek: Later years

 In 1807, despite his earlier affiliation with Marie Antoinette, Dussek returned to Paris in the employ of Talleyrand, the powerful French foreign minister.
 Having no doubt made the acquaintance of Sébastien Érard in London, he became closely associated with the Érard brothers' piano-making activities, signing an Érard grand piano of 1808 still to be seen at Talleyrand's château at Valençay, and giving the first public performance on their new stirrup-action grand in 1810.
-He wrote a powerful sonata (Sonata in A flat major, Op.
+He wrote a powerful sonata (Sonata in A-flat major, Op.
 64, C 221) called Le Retour à Paris (The Return to Paris).
 This imposing sonata also received the nickname Plus Ultra in heated response to a piano sonata by Joseph Woelfl, said to be the last word in pianistic difficulties, entitled Non Plus Ultra.
 The remainder of his life he spent performing, teaching and composing in Prussia and France.
 His personal beauty had faded and he became grossly fat.
 He also developed a fondness for strong drink which probably hastened his death.
 Dussek died of gout on 20 March 1812, in Saint-Germain-en-Laye.

 Style

 Dussek was a predecessor of the Romantic composers for piano, especially Chopin, Schumann and Mendelssohn.
-Many of his works are strikingly at odds with the prevailing late Classical style of other composers of the time like Beethoven and Schubert.
+Many of his works are strikingly at odds with the prevailing late Classical style of other composers of the time like Beethoven, Hummel, and Schubert.
 The evolution of style found in Dussek's piano writing suggests he pursued an independent line of development, one that anticipated but did not influence early Romanticism.

 His more notable works include several large-scale solo piano pieces, piano sonatas, many piano concertos, sonatas for violin and piano, a musical drama, and various works of chamber music, including a Trio for piano, horn and violin, and the highly unusual sonata for piano, violin, cello and percussion entitled The Naval Battle and Total Defeat of the Dutch by Admiral Duncan (1797, C 152), which is an extremely rare example of pre-20th-century chamber music that includes percussion.